-Prior to the formal Relationships, Health and Sex Education being taught to pupils in Forms 5 and 6 a letter/email is sent home to parents in the Spring term explaining how and when the content will be taught.
-Included in the letter is an invitation to parents to attend a meeting where the 'Living and Growing' course is explained in detail, books and other related materials are on display and parents can view some of the DVD programmes that will be shown to the children.
+Prior to the formal Relationships, Health and Sex Education being taught to pupils in Forms 5 and 6 an email is sent home to parents in the Spring term explaining how and when the content will be taught.
+Parents are also invited to attend a meeting where the 'Living and Growing' course is explained in detail, books and other related materials are on display and they can view some of the DVD programmes that will be shown to the children.
 (A copy of the entire DVD and other related materials which are used in the Living and Growing Course are also available for any parents to see/borrow should they wish to.)